Posted by The Children's Institute - Feb 19, 2016

 Posted by The Children's Institute - Dec 12, 2014

 • Make plans.
-If attending a holiday party with family, at school, or in the community, always plan ahead with your child.
-Let your child know when the party will be, what activities your child will be participating in at the party, and if your child will be eating prior to/after, or at the party.
+If attending a holiday party with family, at school or in the community, always plan ahead with your child.
+Let your child know when the party will be, what activities your child will be participating in, and if your child will be eating prior to/after, or at the party.
 Identify exactly what your child will be eating.

 • Go over the “rules” for the party.
 Be specific about expected behaviors.
 Inform your child of who will be supervising them during the party.

 • Host the party.
 You have much more control over food, structure, and managing the environment in your own home.
-You can be a model for the rest of your friends/family on how to throw a wonderful holiday party, without having the focus be on food.
+You can be a model for the rest of your friends and family on how to throw a wonderful holiday party, without having the focus be on food.

 • If going somewhere else for a holiday party, know the menu.
 Talk to the host and plan what food your child can have and what you will need to bring to the party for your child.

 • Avoid family style meals.
 Plan to have the food prepared and served in the kitchen, separate from the dining area.
 Prepare the plate for your child with exactly what was planned on your child’s menu.

 • You and your child may want a “special” place to eat, away from the majority of people who are eating heaping plates of holiday food.